wso2/docs-devant/en/docs/devant-concepts/organization.md

 Devant roles are defined as follows:

 - **API Publisher**: An API publisher can discover, create, publish, delete, test, and manage an API.
 - **API Subscriber**: An API subscriber is a developer in a particular organization.
-An API subscriber can subscribe to an application, manage subscriptions, manage applications, generate API keys, and manage API keys.
+An API subscriber can subscribe to an API, manage subscriptions, manage integrations, generate API keys, and manage API keys.
 - **Admin**: An administrator is responsible for all administration tasks, including user management, customizing the Developer Portal, managing projects, enabling analytics, managing domains, etc.
 - **Billing Admin**: Is responsible for billing administration that includes viewing tiers, creating and viewing organizations, managing invoices, viewing and creating subscriptions, and viewing and creating payment methods.
 - **Devant DevOps**: A Devant DevOps user is a user with access to the Devant DevOps portal, enabling them to actively manage, ensure dependable deployment, and monitor components.
-- **Developer** : A user who can develop, deploy, and manage cloud native applications at scale.
+- **Developer**: Users who develop, deploy, and manage integrations at scale.
 - **External API subscriber**: External API subscribers are API consumers who have access only to the API Developer Portal.
 They can join an organization with the sole purpose of consuming APIs.
 - **Environment Manager (Deprecated)**: Manages deployment environments.